 First you need to log-in to your app.

-Then click on “Payment” and scroll down to “Ride Profiles” where you will select your profile.
+Then click on “Wallet” and scroll down to “Ride Profiles” where you will select your profile.
 In most cases, this will be “Personal” if you have not renamed it.
 Once there you can select your Default Payment as Cash.

-During the ride you might the following message: “Your driver’s phone will show you the amount to pay at the end of the trip.”
+During the ride you might get the following message: “Your driver’s phone will show you the amount to pay at the end of the trip.”

 Once you complete your ride, you’ll simply hand the driver the cash required to cover your fare and you should still receive an email receipt after the Uber driver has taken your cash payment.